-(in thousands) Three Months Ended March 31,

-2024 2023

-Amount attributable to non-controlling interests \$ (1,541) \$ 2,749
+(in thousands) Three Months Ended June 30, Six Months Ended June 30, 2024 2023 2024 2023 Amount attributable to non-controlling interests \$ (1,962) \$ 6,846 \$ (3,503) \$ 9,595

 The amount attributable to non-controlling interests represents the non-controlling owners' share of the net (income) or loss of our consolidated construction joint ventures.
-During the three months ended March 31, 2023, we had one consolidated construction joint venture with a negative impact from revisions in estimates, which did not recur in 2024 (see Note 4 of "Notes to the Condensed Consolidated Financial Statements").
+The amounts for the three and six months ended June 30, 2024 decreased \$8.8 million and \$13.1 million, respectively, compared to the prior year primarily due to decreased losses from downward revisions in estimates in the current year on one consolidated construction joint venture (see Note 4 of "Notes to the Condensed Consolidated Financial Statements").